hauspa/Udacity-React-Nanodegree-Project-1-MyReads/README.md

 # Project Description

-Project Number 1 for Udacity's React Nanodegree, with a focus on Redux.
+Project Number 1 for Udacity's React Nanodegree, with a focus on React.

 App to display and search for books using React.